apache/arrow/docs/source/format/FormatIntro.rst

 .. figure:: ./images/var-list-view-diagram.svg
    :alt: Diagram is showing the difference between the variable size list view
-         data type presented in a Table and the data is actually stored in computer memory.
+         data type presented in a Table and the dataactually stored in computer memory.

    Physical layout diagram for variable size list view data type.